Snapshots

 Aftermath

 What haunts me is the people I met there, including Addy, the American woman who I doubt her family even knows that she is gone.
-Mrs K, the stern elderly woman who broke a smile when my friend managed to scrounge up a hideous green pair of wool socks on one of our evening runs.
+Mrs K, the stern elderly woman who broke a smile when Dragan managed to scrounge up a hideous green pair of wool socks on one of our evening runs.
 Weeks later, Mrs K became a shell of a woman in front of everyone and I doubt she ever smiled again.
-Of course, my friend, my best friend who was with me until nearly the end.
-There are others who I often think about as well.
+Mrs Deroko, the residents found her confused and wandering on the streets.
+They took her in and she became part of their family forged through tragic hardship, their ‘porodica'.
+I killed a man so Mrs Deroko could eat.
+Of course, Dragan, my best friend who was with me until nearly the end.
+There are others before Sarajevo, like the dead man holding a picture frame in the middle of nowhere and little Sofifa who hugged Dragan or no real reason, human beings out there whom I often think about.

 Perhaps the person who haunts me the most is myself, at least the man I was back then.
-Looking back at all that I wrote and all that I dare not write, I am truly haunted at times by who I was.
+Looking back at all that I wrote and all that I dare not write, I am haunted at times by who I was.
+Even today, under stress, I sometimes find myself becoming emotionally numb or feeling the opposite.
+I do not like that about me.

 -